Product Descriptions that Sell: 3 Answers you Must Know

 Search Phrases

-You can type your product name into Google’s search bar and get an idea of what people specifically search when it comes to your handmade product.
+Type your product name into Google’s search bar and get an idea of what people specifically search for when it comes to your handmade product.

 For example, if I type “handmade laptop bag” into the Google search bar, these are the related search phrases that load.